Thai premier faces possible court order to leave office - NewsBreak

 A ruling in Prayuth’s favor is considered likely but risks invigorating a protest movement long opposed to his government because he came to power undemocratically.
 They have called for a demonstration ahead of the court ruling and promised to bring more pressure if he stays.

-Last month, the Constitutional Court suspended Prayuth from carrying out the prime minister's duties pending its ruling.
+Last month, the court suspended Prayuth from carrying out the prime minister's duties pending its ruling.
 The senior deputy prime minister in his Cabinet, Prawit Wongsuwan, became acting prime minister, while Prayuth retained his concurrent position of defense minister.

 The issue before the nine-member court — raised in a petition from opposition lawmakers — is how to count Prayuth’s time in office.